j0sh710/AutoMiner/README.md

 11. Automatic update notifications.
 12. Graph Earnings and Hash Rate stats.
 13. Managed miners allows you to quickly download and update with latest suggested miners.
+14. Easily overclock each algo seperately with MSI Afterburner.

 # Set Up